ARCHER2-HPC/archer2-docs/docs/data-tools/paraview.md

 !!! note
-    The Host from the local client should be set to "localhost" when using the ssh tunnel.
+    The Host from the local client should be set to "localhost" when using the SSH tunnel.
 The "Name" field can be set to a name of your choosing.
-    11111 is the default port for pvserver.
+    11111 is the default port for `pvserver`.

-If it has connected correctly you should see the following:
+If it has connected correctly, you should see the following:

 ```
 Waiting for client...